Programs > Brochure

 |Open to Non-Creighton Students?:||No|

-Spend a semester or academic year at Catholic University (Katholische Universitätof Eichstätt-Ingolstadt -- KU) in the heart of Bavaria, Germany!
+Spend a semester or academic year at Catholic University (Katholische Universitätof Eichstätt-Ingolstadt -- KU) in the heart of Bavaria, Germany.
 The Ingolstadt School of Management is the academic home for Creighton's business students.
 Ingolstadt is situated in the heart of Bavaria between Nuremberg and Munich.
 The city is an economic, scientific, and cultural center.
-The campus is conveniently situated a few steps from Ingolstadt's historic city center.
-The cafeteria, residence halls, soccer fields, and swimming pools can be reached within a few minutes of each other by foot.
+The university's cafeteria, residence halls, soccer fields, and swimming pools can be reached within a few minutes of each other by foot.
 The inner city offers many cafes, restaurants, and the famous Bavarian beer gardens to enjoy in your leisure time.
 With the low cost of living and affordable student prices, students find Germany an ideal place to live and learn.
-Plus, during winter, many students take advantage of the location to plan a trip to the nearby Alps to ski or snowboard.

 Top 10 Reasons to Study Abroad in Germany

-1. Get a top-notch education at the only Catholic university in the German-speaking world.
+1. Attend the only Catholic university in the German-speaking world.

-3. You’ll have a very affordable cost of living: compared to other EU countries, the cost of living in Germany is very reasonable.
+3. Affordable cost of living: compared to other EU countries, the cost of living in Germany is very reasonable.
 Plus, students receive reduced rates everywhere from dining halls to theaters.

-4. There are many scholarships through the German Government: www.daad.org.
+4. Scholarships offered through the German Government: www.daad.org.

 6. Experience diversity in the heart of Europe.